Walter E. Fernald Developmental Center: Early history

-Under its third superintendent, Walter E. Fernald (1859–1924), an advocate of eugenics, the school was viewed as a model educational facility in the field of mental retardation.
-It was renamed in his honor in 1925, following his death the previous year.
-The institution was involved in several different procedures that used the residents as test subjects, some of which included sterilization and radiation experimentation.
+Under its third superintendent, Walter E. Fernald (1859–1924), the school was viewed as a model educational facility in the field of mental retardation and doctors and politicians from across the country and the world would travel to Waltham to study the methods employed at the center.
+Fernald was instrumental in the establishment of the first independent farm colony for the disabled (The Templeton Colony) and early concepts of special education.
+However, though he never supported forced sterilization, Fernald was an important figure in the eugenics movement, advocating for the segregation of mentally disabled children from society and coining the term “Defective Delinquent” to describe criminally-inclined mentally disabled children.
+It wasn’t until the end of his life that he had a reversal of many of these ideas, fighting against the segregation of most mentally disabled children, rejecting IQ tests, and supporting community education and out-patient clinics.
+However, by this time, many of his ideas about forced segregation and mass institutionalization had already entered the American mainstream.
+The school was renamed in his honor in 1925, following his death the previous year.

 The institution did serve a large population of children with cognitive disabilities (referred to as "mentally retarded children"), but The Boston Globe estimates that upwards of half of the inmates tested with IQs in the normal range.
 In the 20th century, living conditions were spartan or worse; approximately 36 children slept in each dormitory room.
 There were also reports of physical and sexual abuse.

 Nuclear medicine research in children

 The Fernald School was the site of the 1946–53 joint experiments by Harvard University and MIT that exposed young male children to tracer doses of radioactive isotopes.
 Documents obtained in 1994 by the United States Department of Energy revealed the following details: